History of the Jews in the United States: Civil War

 During the American Civil War, approximately 3,000 Jews (out of around 150,000 Jews in the United States) fought on the Confederate side and 7,000 fought on the Union side.
-Jews also played leadership roles on both sides, with nine Jewish generals serving in the Union Army, the most notable of whom were brigadier generals Edward Solomon (who attained the rank at the age of 29) and Frederick Knefker.
+Jews also played leadership roles on both sides, with nine Jewish generals serving in the Union Army, the most notable of whom were brigadier generals Edward S. Salomon (who attained the rank at the age of 29) and Frederick Knefler.
 There were also twenty-one Jewish colonels who fought for the Union, including Marcus M. Spiegel of Ohio. and Max Friedman, who commanded the 65th Pennsylvania Regiment, 5th Cavalry, known as Cameron's Dragoons or the Cameron Dragoons, which had a sizable number of German Jewish immigrants from Philadelphia in its ranks.
 Several dozens of Jewish officers also fought for the Confederacy, most notably Colonel Abraham Charles Myers, a West Point graduate and quartermaster general of the Confederate Army.

 Judah P. Benjamin served as Secretary of State and acting Secretary of War of the Confederacy.

-Several Jewish bankers played key roles in providing government financing for both sides of the Civil War: Speyer and Seligman family for the Union, and Emile Erlanger and Company for the Confederacy.
+Several Jewish bankers played key roles in providing government financing for both sides of the Civil War: the Speyer family and the Seligman family for the Union, and Emile Erlanger and Company for the Confederacy.

 In December 1862 Major General Ulysses S. Grant, angry at the illegal trade in smuggled cotton, issued General Order No. 11 expelling Jews from areas under his control in western Tennessee, Mississippi and Kentucky:

 The Jews, as a class violating every regulation of trade established by the Treasury Department and also department orders, are hereby expelled ... within twenty-four hours from the receipt of this order.

 Jews appealed to President Abraham Lincoln, who immediately ordered General Grant to rescind the order.
 Sarna notes that there was a "surge in many forms of anti-Jewish intolerance" at the time.
 Sarna, however, concludes that the long-term implications were highly favorable, for the episode:

 also empowered Jews with the knowledge that they could fight back against bigotry and win, even against a prominent general.
 The overturning of Grant's order, especially on top of the victory in the chaplaincy affair, appreciably strengthened the Jewish community and increased its self-confidence.
 The successes also validated an activist Jewish communal policy that based claims to equality on American law and values, while relying on help from public officials to combat prejudice and defend Jews' minority rights.